zacharyhalvorson/personal-site/public/blog/my-first-post.md

+## What’s this post really about?

+I’m trying to write about this site.
+Particularly why and how i made the thing.
+It should offer a glimpse into why I think personal sites are a good thing for designers on the web.
+There’s an argument for why people should just use Medium or whatever to blog with, this is a chance for me to talk about why I don’t really like that.
+Although..
+Do I really believe that?
+I’m not quite sure.
+I should probably write about the two different perspectives.

+* Why a personal site at all?
+* Why a blog?
+* What was my process
+* The writing-first approach.
+* The decision to redesign my existing site.
+* Having to go back to it after a few days away.

+***

 Personal websites are hard.
-Everyone's got a drawer full of redesigns and guilt over not contributing to it more.
+Everyone's got a drawer full of redesigns, and a guilty feeling around now getting them done.
+There’s been plenty written about how we should focus out design skills on our user’s problems, or just use the popular tools of the day because the idea of a personal site or blog is a solved problem.
+I’m not sure I can subscribe to that though.

+A personal site is a chance to have a dialogue with yourself.
+Understand your own

 Personal websites are fun though, they give you a place to experiment and try new things.
 That's why I made this one.

 ## Where do I start?

-> "Design is the rendering of intent."
-Too many times have I started with a mood board before I've even written a single word.
-So this time I'm starting with this post.
-Describe what I'm going to build and why.
+Too many times have I started with a mood board, or even mocks, before I've even written a single word.
+So this time I'm starting with a post.
+This one in particular.

-Any [project](#) worth doing starts with content.
+Any project worth doing starts with content.
 You need to establish your intent before you can start any rendering.
 Too many times have I started with a mood board before I've even written a single word.
 So this time I'm starting with this post.
 Describe what I'm going to build and why.

 ## What is this site going to be for?